MaxGnesi/Blockchain-101/10_Trading_Instruments.md

 ```
 Using USDT collateral:
-ETH falls 50% → Need more USDT for margin
+ETH falls 50% → Need more margin
-Your collateral value: Unchanged
+Your collateral: Unchanged
 Result: Liquidation based on position loss only

 Using ETH collateral:
 ETH falls 50% → Need more collateral
-Your collateral value: Also down 50%
+Your collateral: Also down 50%
-Result: Faster liquidation (double whammy effect)
+Result: Faster liquidation (double impact)

 Using BTC collateral:
 ETH falls 50%, BTC falls 30%
 Your position: Down 50%
 Your collateral: Down 30%
-Result: Better than ETH collateral, worse than stable
+Result: Better than ETH, worse than stable
 ```

 ### Multi-Collateral Systems